nt0xa/russtone.io/source/_posts/isomnihack-teaser-2017-mindreader.md

 libnative-lib.so: ELF 32-bit LSB shared object, ARM, EABI5 version 1 (SYSV), dynamically linked, interpreter /system/bin/linker, BuildID[sha1]=f092f48095eec3cb0c6dd8eddec9994c2b3e01b4, stripped
 ```

 Now we should find `encrypt` function in this library.
-Because `encrypt` is called from java code it seems that it should use JNI (Java Native Interface).
-So according to [Oracle documentation](https://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/design.html) name of `encrypt` function  in library will be like `Java_ch_scrt_hiddenservice_MainActivity_encrypt` (`ch.scrt.hiddenservice` - name of application package, `MainActivity` - name of class).
+As `encrypt` is called from java code it seems that it should use JNI (Java Native Interface).
+So, according to [Oracle documentation](https://docs.oracle.com/javase/1.5.0/docs/guide/jni/spec/design.html) name of `encrypt` function  in the library will be like `Java_ch_scrt_hiddenservice_MainActivity_encrypt` (`ch.scrt.hiddenservice` - name of the application package, `MainActivity` - name of class).

 In Ida Pro this function looks like this: